Bomfim/GSI080/KM/README.md

 # Kernel Modules

-The `kernel_module.c` creates 4 different handle mechanisms for bottom halves of a interrupt.
+The `kernel_module.c` creates 4 different handle mechanisms for bottom halves of a interrupt treatment.

 They are:
 * Tasklets